britive/terraform-provider-britive/docs/resources/resource_manager_resource_type.md

 * `name` - (Required) The name of the Britive resource type.
 Only letters, numbers, hyphens (`-`), and underscores (`_`) are allowed, no other special characters.
 Used to uniquely identify the resource type within Britive.
 * `description` - (Optional) The description of the Britive resource type.
 * `icon` - (Required) The icon of the Britive resource type
 * `scan_enabled` - (Optional) Whether scheduled scanning is enabled for this resource type.
-Left **unmanaged** when omitted from config - the provider only ever calls the enable/disable API when this argument is explicitly present, so resource types that predate this argument (with or without scanning already turned on some other way) are left exactly as they are.
+Left **unmanaged** when omitted from config, so existing resource types are unaffected.
 Removing this argument from config after previously setting it disables scanning.
-The underlying scan task service is registered automatically when the resource type is created (and removed automatically when it's deleted), so this can be set to `true` in the very same apply that creates the resource type and any of its [`britive_resource_manager_resource_type_schedule_scan`](resource_manager_resource_type_schedule_scan.md) - see `scan_enabled` Semantics below.
 * `rotation_enabled` - (Optional) Whether rotation is enabled for this resource type's rotation templates.
-Left **unmanaged** when omitted from config, with the same semantics as `scan_enabled` (see below) - the provider only ever sends this field when it's explicitly present in config, so resource types that predate this argument are left exactly as they are.
+Left **unmanaged** when omitted from config, with the same semantics as `scan_enabled` (see below).
 Removing this argument from config after previously setting it disables rotation.
-Independent of any [`britive_resource_manager_resource_type_rotation_template`](resource_manager_resource_type_rotation_template.md) existing, so unlike `scan_enabled` it can always be set in the same apply that creates the resource type.
 * `parameters` - (Optional) A set of parameters/fields for the resource type.
 Each parameter supports the following attributes:
   * `param_name` - (Required) The name of the parameter.
 Only letters, numbers, hyphens (`-`), and underscores (`_`) are allowed, no other special characters.
   * `param_type` - (Required) The type of the parameter.
 Must be one of [`string`, `password`, `ip-cidr`, `regex-pattern`, `list`] (case-insensitive).